gernest/greact/README.md

 ## what is unit test ?

-For mad tests, unit tests are tests which cover a small chunk of functionality.
+For `mad` , unit tests are tests which cover a small chunk of functionality.
 They must not include any use of code that requires rendering/interacting with the browser `dom`

 ## what is integration test ?

-For mad tests.
+For `mad` .
 Integration tests are tests which cover a component/components rendered on the `dom`.

 # Credits